gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 [OX]
 Q>> You can use `foreach` loop with only iterable objects.
 [OXA]
-O. You can use `foreach` statement with iterable objects like data structure objects like `List`, `Dictionary`, arrays, or objects that implement the `IEnumerable` interface.
+O. You can use `foreach` statement with iterable objects like data structure objects like `List`, `Dictionary`, arrays, or objects that implement the `IEnumerable` `interface`.

-You will learn what interfaces are in Chapter 6.
+You will learn what `interface`s are in Chapter 6.
 OOP.
 [/OXA]
 [/OX]

+[QuizBreak /]

 QTitle>> Be the compiler.
 Find what went wrong.